demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 ### Required Permissions
 The required permission depends on whether you want to access all sites (Sites.ReadWrite.All) or specific sites (Site.Selected):
 - `Sites.ReadWrite.All`: Provides read and write access to all sites.\
-`Client Credentials Flow` - Application permission.
+`Client Credentials Flow` - Application permission.\
-`Authorization Code Flow` - Delegated permission.
+`Authorization Code Flow` - Delegated permission.\
-* This permission is sufficient for all the commands, but if you want the least privileged permissions for each command, they are listed for each command definition.
+Note: This permission is sufficient for all the commands, but if you want the least privileged permissions for each command, they are listed for each command definition.

 OR
 - `Sites.Selected - Application`: Provides read and write access to specific sites.\